wix-incubator/wml/readme.md

 Wml is a CLI tool that works pretty much like `ln -s`.
 You first set up your links by running the `wml add` command and then run the wml service (`wml start`) to start listening.
 That's it!

+Note that since Wml is based on Watchman it **does not support symlinks**. lol.

 ## Install

 ```sh